gvwilson/thirdbit/src/fiction/iffy/index.md

 With a deep breath,
 Iffy took one more step.
 The musk ox pawed the ground.
-She could smell her moist breath and see the tangles in her thick, dark coat and the dents and scrapes on the bot riding her.
+She could smell the animal's moist breath and see the tangles in her thick, dark coat and the dents and scrapes on the bot riding her.